fuzzybritches0/solarfidget/README.md

 Solder **BAT+** from the battery charging breakout board to **VIN** on the Arduino and **ground** the board on the Arduino.
-If you are using an Arduino Nano 33, solder a bridge marked VUSB on the back of the Arudino between RST and A7, if you haven't already done.
+If you are using an Arduino Nano 33, solder a bridge marked VUSB on the back of the Arduino between RST and A7, if you haven't already done.
 Make sure your Arduino can run with *3.7V*.
-My Aruino Nano was meant for 5V but it works quite well for a few hours.
+My Arduino Nano was meant for 5V but it works quite well for a few hours.

 #### 2.3.5.2 MPU6050